This guide outlines the key SEO strategies you need to grow traffic from Google.

 And that blog is the centre of their digital marketing efforts.

-And typically it takes decision makers read 13 pieces of content during their buying decision process.
+And typically decision-makers read 13 pieces of content during their buying decision process.

 - If you are a roofing company, write an article target search terms such as “how to clear leaves from the gutter”.